jdimauro/witch-lights/README.md

 Once you finish with each terminal board, use your multimeter to check continuity from the terminals in the arduino enclosure.
 I find it best to coil the conduit into a big loop as I connect terminal boards, so that the terminal board is a meter or so from the arduino enclosure at maximum.

-When you reach a terminal board where a neopixel strip is being attached, thread an "output" 4-wire cable through the waterproof cable gland, and connect the red, white, and black cables to the output terminal, so that the data line passes from the white wire on the ribbon cable into the white wire on the 4-wire cable.
+When you reach a terminal board where a NeoPixel strip is being attached, thread an "output" 4-wire cable through the waterproof cable gland, and connect the red, white, and black cables to the output terminal, so that the data line passes from the white wire on the ribbon cable into the white wire on the 4-wire cable.

-When connecting neopixel strips to each other, use a two-cable configuration on the terminal board, so that the neopixels get connected to power and ground at each enclosure they touch.
+When connecting NeoPixel strips to each other, use a two-cable configuration on the terminal board, so that the NeoPixels get connected to power and ground at each enclosure they touch.
 (TODO: clarify this)

 TODO: instructional photos are probably good here.